-Equipped with a better understanding of the city we'll now reach for the Accademia, where we'll become acquainted with the life of Michelangelo in Florence and how his techniques changed forever the way that artists, especially sculptors, would approach their craft.
-We will discuss his early years and career under the patronage of the Medici family and admire the David, the artists's masterpiece and consummate symbol of the Florentine Renaissance.
+We will make our way to the Accademia Gallery and view its famous masterpiece, Michelangelo’s statue of David.
+You’ll learn about the life of Michelangelo in Florence and how his techniques forever changed the way that artists and sculptors approached their craft.
+We will discuss Michelangelo’s early years and career under the patronage of the powerful Medici family, and admire David, the artist's masterpiece and consummate symbol of the Florentine Renaissance.